Distance of a socket from a sink

 While the NHBC are an insurance company and not an actual building regulations authority or a similar governing body it is highly likely they would have consulted a governing body or perhaps the IET or NICEIC.
 The above statement would make perfect sense and would be deemed to be good practice.

-Download the NHBC's Technical Guidance - Electrical Fittings Near Cookers and Sinks
+Download the NHBC’s Technical Guidance Electrical Fittings Near Cookers, Sinks and Wash Basins

 Electrical Safety First – Kitchen Safety